ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mail/spf.md

 The first part v=spf1 defines the version of SPF used.
 This is the same on all records.
 The next parts: "mx", "a", "ip4" and "all" are "mechanisms", and the "~" and "-" are "qualifiers".
 Mechanisms are processed in order.
 We'll explain each one in detail below.

-There are eight mechanisms for describing what servers are allowed to send mail on behalf of your domain.
+There are eight mechanisms for identifying which servers are allowed to send mail on behalf of your domain.
 We'll define them all here, but for most purposes, you will only ever need four: all, ip4, mx, and a.

 ```eval_rst
 +-----------+-------------------------------------------------------+-------------------------------------+